igsr/gca_1000genomes_website/1000-genomes-browsers.md

 Data from the 1000 Genomes Project can be viewed in Ensembl.
 The current release of Ensembl, which uses GRCh38, can be found [here](http://www.ensembl.org/Homo_sapiens/Info/Index).

-During the 1000 Genomes project GRCh37 was used as the reference genome.
+During the 1000 Genomes project, GRCh37 was used as the reference genome.
 The data can be viewed on this original reference genome in Ensembl [here](http://grch37.ensembl.org/Homo_sapiens/Info/Index).

 ##1000 Genomes Browsers